kennyk65/Microservices-With-Spring-Student-Files/LabInstructions/Lab 11.md

     * Notice the ports are all 9000.
 The URIs all begin with `/oauth2` in the path.
     * The Auth Server will provide the token in JWT form. **jwk-set-uri** stands for JSON Web Key Set URI.
 JWKS is a JSON structure used to verify the signatures of JSON Web Tokens (JWTs).
 Client apps can use this URI to fetch the public keys needed to validate the JWTs.
     * Spring security calls the user's name "userName" and it is sent in the "sub" (subject) claim.
+    * A provider is unnecessary for GitHub, Google, and other well known providers as their established settings are already pre-defined within the Spring Security OAuth2 Client dependency.

 1. Save your work.
 Restart the API Gateway if it does not automatically restart.